 What goes into a survival kit?
 Depends on the children’s age.
 If you have toddlers with whom you are traveling, you'll already have that diaper bag stocked with extra diapers, toys, snacks and juice boxes.
 It’s always advisable to bring an extra outfit (or two).
 If your grandkids are older, you may just need food, chargers for their devices and their cell phone numbers.

 Keep in mind any allergies the kids may have to ensure you have the right medicine, and extra doses.
-Make sure that your grandkids have your cell phone numbers too!
-If you don’t have one, you may want to invest in a disposable phone for the trip to keep in touch if they go off on their own.
+Make sure that your older grandkids have your cell phone numbers too!

 4. Have the Proper Documents

 Typically, if you are flying you will need special documentation to get a boarding pass for the kids that are under the age of 16 (or don’t have a license).
 If you are traveling domestically, a birth certificate will probably be the only thing you need.
 Always check with the airline to double check.
 If you are flying internationally, you will need a passport and possibly proof you have permission to remove the children from the country.
-You can check with the Department of Transportation or your airline to verify this.
+You can check with the FAA on the lastest flight infomation or your airline to verify this.